PoisotLab/ms_network_prediction/manuscript.md

 trained from a small volume of data. {#tbl:validation}

 In the machine learning literature, a common way of visualising this extensive list of possible metrics is through the use of ROC (receiver-operating-characteristic; False Positive Rate on the x-axis, and True Positive Rate on the y-axis) and PR (precision-recall;
 True-Positive-Rate on the x-axis, Positive-predictive-value on the y-axis) curves (see @fig:example).
 These curves are generated by considering a continuum of thresholds of classifier acceptance, and computing the values of ROC/PR metrics for each value of the threshold.
 The area-under-the-curve (AUC) is then used as a validation metric and are typically called AUC-ROC (Area-Under-the-Curve Receiver-Operator-Curve) and AUC-PR (Area-Under-the-Curve Precision-Recall) (_e.g._ ROC-AUC in @tbl:validation).

-## Networks and Interactions
+## Networks and interactions as predictable objects

-### What is an interaction, really?
+### Interactions from, and exist within, networks

 Interactions between species can be conceptualised in a multitude of ways (mutualistic vs. antagonistic, strong vs. weak, symmetric vs. asymmetric,